dicksontan/Brat_annotation_tool/README.md

 Also, change the python file path in brat_shell.sh if required.

-Then, everytime you want to run the script, enter this into terminal:
+Then, everytime you want to run the script, enter this into terminal (make sure you are using environment that has python 3.6):

 ```
 ./desktop/brat_shell.sh